 output "vault_soft_delete_enabled" {

-value = azurerm_recovery_services_vault.vault.soft_delete_enabled
+value = azurerm_recovery_services_vault.example.soft_delete_enabled

 description = "Indicates if soft delete is enabled for the Recovery Services Vault"